So it’s happened. You’ve hit the dreaded terrible twos.

 What Is The Difference Between A Tantrum And A Meltdown?

-The main difference between tantrums in 2 year olds and meltdowns is that:
+The main difference between toddler tantrums and meltdowns is that:

 However, some tantrums can turn into meltdowns if they go on for a long time…